Muskegon, Michigan: Education

 Muskegon Public Schools was founded in 1860 and serves students from preschool through grade 12.
 Additionally, it runs the Muskegon Training and Education Center.
 Muskegon is also served by these private K-12 schools: Muskegon Catholic Central, Fruitport Calvary Christian, and Western Michigan Christian.

-In 2010, North Muskegon High School was noted as the top performing public school in the State of Michigan by the state Department of Education.

-The City of Muskegon is also served by Muskegon Community College and Baker College.

-Grand Valley State University's Muskegon Campus is home to the Muskegon Innovation Hub (formerly MAREC) and Annis Water Resources Institute (AWRI) inside the Lake Michigan Center in downtown Muskegon.

-Western Michigan University, Ferris State University, and Grand Valley State University all operate programs out of the Stevenson Center for Higher Education on Muskegon Community College campus.
-It is designed so an undergraduate at MCC may transfer to any of the above schools and complete a bachelors and/or master's degree without leaving Muskegon.
+Muskegon is also served by Muskegon Community College and Baker College.
+Western Michigan University, Ferris State University, and Grand Valley State University all operate programs out of the Stevenson Center for Higher Education on the Muskegon Community College campus.

 Media

 Muskegon's leading newspaper is The Muskegon Chronicle.
 The Chronicle is a daily newspaper owned by Booth Newspapers.
 It started publication in 1857.

-Muskegon is served by several local television channels:
+Muskegon is served by the local television station WMKG-CD.

-WMKG-CD 38 is a low-powered television station serving the area.
-This station features a homey mix of programming such as television bingo and Dial-A-Bargain.
-The Dial-A-Bargain show includes a host reading menus from various local eateries.
-Viewers may then call in and purchase certificates for that establishment at 50% off the regular price.

-DSETV-97 is the locally run Government-access television (GATV) cable TV channel based out of City Hall, privately ran by Digital Spectrum Enterprises on Comcast Cable Channel 97.
-It features live televised City Hall meetings as well as locally made television shows showcasing Muskegon, and is home to local sports events.

-MCCTV-98 is Muskegon Community College's television outlet on Comcast Cable Channel 98.